Concordium/concordium-node/docs/local-chain.md

 ## Prerequisites:

 The node has two main parts.

-The consensus part is written in [Haskell](https://github.com/Concordium/concordium-node/tree/main/concordium-consensus) while the network and execution layer is written in [Rust](https://github.com/Concordium/concordium-node/tree/main/concordium-node).
+The first part is written in [Haskell](https://github.com/Concordium/concordium-node/tree/main/concordium-consensus) and contains functionality related to:
+- consensus
+- block and tree storage
+- executing and filtering of blocks/transactions

+The second part is writte in [Rust](https://github.com/Concordium/concordium-node/tree/main/concordium-node) and contains functionality related to:
+- networking
+- bootstrapping

 Ensure you have all dependencies installed for these two languages:
 - [Haskell dependencies](https://github.com/Concordium/concordium-node/tree/main/concordium-consensus#build-requirements)